jakeprem/agora/README.md

 ## Technology Choices

 ### Mnesia
   Typically for this type of application I would use Ecto + Postgres.
 Postgres provides a strong level of type validation for each field of a table, as well as foreign key validations and built in constraints.
-Ecto can handle changesets, validations, migrations, etc.
+Ecto can handle changesets, validations, migrations, etc. Ecto+Postgres also support transactions.

-  Choosing Ecto and Postgres would mean writing less code in this app and more reliance on the code in Ecto and Postgres, both of which are widely adopted and well tested.
+  Choosing Ecto and Postgres would probably result in less code in this app and more reliance on the code in Ecto and Postgres, both of which are widely adopted and well tested.
 Ultimately in most common "Ecommerce" apps like this one, Ecto+Postgres is probably the right choice.

   So why Mnesia?
 I felt that Mnesia would let me do more problem solving and less wiring up of libraries.
 The three tier architecture naturally emerged as I was implementing the various core functions and handling edge cases.
-I actually ended up gaining better appreciation for Ecto's design as I had to solve similar problems.
+I also ended up gaining better appreciation for Ecto's design as I had to solve similar problems.

 #### Pros of Mnesia
   - Built in to Erlang, no external dependencies to pull in or run